Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 \underline{\bf Diffuse and atomic representations.} We have previously introduced the notion of {\it diffuse} and {\it atomic} representations of $\cP$ (in \cite{BW22} and \cite{BW23}, respectively) and their associated representations of $F$ (see Subsection \ref{subsec:diff-atom-rep}).
 Moreover, we proved that any P-representation $\sigma:F\act \scrH$ decomposes canonically into a diffuse part and an atomic part: $\sigma_{\atom}\oplus\sigma_{\diff}$.
 This result extends tautologically to $T,V,\cO$.

-We have proved that a P-representation of $F$ is diffuse if and only if it is {\it Ind-mixing}: it does not contain any representation induced by a finite dimensional one (i.e.~$\Ind_H^F\theta\not\subset \sigma_{\diff}$ if $H\subset F$ is a subgroup and $\theta\in \Rep(H)$ is finite dimensional).
-For representations of $F$, this later property is equivalent to not containing {\it monomial} representations by a result of Dudko and Medynets \cite{Dudko-Medynets14}.
-To our knowledge this is the first class of representations of $F$ that are known to be Ind-mixing and moreover are not {\it mixing} (their matrix coefficients do not vanish at infinity by \cite[Section 5]{Brothier-Jones}).
+For $Y$ in $F,T,V$, we have proved that a P-representation of $Y$ is diffuse if and only if it is {\it Ind-mixing}: it does not contain any representation induced by a finite dimensional one (i.e.~$\Ind_H^Y\theta\not\subset \sigma_{\diff}$ if $H\subset Y$ is a subgroup and $\theta\in \Rep(H)$ is finite dimensional).
+To our knowledge this is the first class of representations of $Y$ that are known to be Ind-mixing and moreover are not {\it mixing} (for their matrix coefficients do not vanish at infinity by \cite[Section 5]{Brothier-Jones}).

-In sharp contrast, any atomic representation of $F$ decomposes as a direct sum (or more precisely as a direct integral) of monomial representations arising from the so-called {\it parabolic subgroups} $F_p:=\{g\in F:\ g(p)=p\}$ of $F$ (for $p$ in the Cantor space $\cC:=\{0,1\}^{\N^*}$ and for the usual action of $F$ on it) and their subgroup $\widehat F_p:=\{g\in F:\ g(p)=p, g'(p)=1\}$.
-Better, if $(A,B,\fH)$ is a finite dimensional representation of $\cP$ that is atomic, then the associated representation $\sigma$ of $F$ is a {\it finite} direct sum of monomial representations of parabolic subgroups of $F$.
-All of these results extend trivially to $T$ and $V$. {\bf Hence, we have a complete understanding of all the \textit{atomic} representations of $F,T,V$.}
+In sharp contrast, any atomic representation of $Y$ constructed via a finite dimensional representation of $\cP$ (we say that the representation of $F$ has finite Pythagorean dimension or in short finite P-dimension, see below) decomposes as a finite direct sum of monomial representations $\Ind_{Y_p}^Y\chi$ (with $\chi:Y_p\to \bS_1$) arising from the so-called {\it parabolic subgroups} $Y_p:=\{g\in Y:\ g(p)=p\}$ of $Y$ (for $p$ in the Cantor space $\cC:=\{0,1\}^{\N}$ and for the usual action of $Y$ on it).

 \underline{\bf Aim of this paper.} This paper focuses on {\it diffuse} representations of $F,T,V$ and $\cO$.
 These representations are less tractable and more complex than the atomic ones since they are far from being monomials.
 Nevertheless, we provide powerful tools for classifying them and checking their irreducibility.
 Additionally, we make a synthesis between novel results in the diffuse case and previous results in the atomic case obtaining general statements on representations of the Cuntz algebra and P-representations of the Thompson groups.